colomemaria/episcanpy-paper/README.md

 The documentation for epiScanpy is available `here <https://episcanpy.readthedocs.io/en/latest/>`__.
 If epiScanpy is useful to your research, consider citing `epiScanpy <https://www.biorxiv.org/content/10.1101/648097v1>`__.

+Here you can find the analysis of bone marrow cell types measured using scATAC-seq (data from Cusanovich et al. 2018 (CITE)), as well as brain cell types measured using scATAC-seq   (from Cusanovich et al. 2018 (CITE)) and using scRNA-seq (from Saunders et al. 2018 (CITE)).
-This specific repository gather scripts used for the benchamrking of epiScanpy to other scATACseq dataprocessign methods using https://github.com/pinellolab/scATAC-benchmarking implementation (Huidong Chen, Caleb Lareau, Tommaso Andreani, Michael E. Vinyard, Sara P. Garcia, Kendell Clement, Miguel A. Andrade-Navarro, Jason D. Buenrostro & Luca Pinello.
+Also, we provide the scripts used for the benchmarking of epiScanpy to other scATACseq data processing methods using https://github.com/pinellolab/scATAC-benchmarking implementation (Huidong Chen, Caleb Lareau, Tommaso Andreani, Michael E. Vinyard, Sara P. Garcia, Kendell Clement, Miguel A. Andrade-Navarro, Jason D. Buenrostro & Luca Pinello.
 Assessment of computational methods for the analysis of single-cell ATAC-seq data.
-Genome Biology 20, 241 (2019).)
+Genome Biology 20, 241 (2019).).
+You can also find the dockerfile for installation.

 Due to the large size of the data, they are not directly available on Github.
-Just send an email to anna.danese@helmholtz-muenchen.de and we will make them available.
+Send an email to anna.danese@helmholtz-muenchen.de and we will make them available.